flare-foundation/docs/docs/tech/ftso.md

     [Voting power](#vote-power) is delegated to a data provider using **wrapped tokens** (`WFLR` and `WSGB`) whereas the **native tokens** are `FLR` and `SGB`.

-    One wrapped token can be obtained for each native token without cost (except gas fees) using the `WNat` contract's `deposit` method.
+    One wrapped token can be obtained for each native token without cost, except gas fees, using the `WNat` contract's `deposit` method.
     Tokens get locked inside the `WNat` contract and cannot be used until they are unwrapped.

     Wrapped tokens can be **unwrapped** back to native tokens at any time using the `WNat` contract's `withdraw` method.